 The John H.P.
-Maley Lecture award recipient will be introduced by the son of John H.P.
+Maley Lecture Award recipient will be introduced by the son of John H.P.
 Maley and will receive a small gift of appreciation at the time of the lecture.
 The recipient also receives an honorarium of $2,000, reimbursement of up to 2 days of travel and accommodation expenses incurred by the recipient in conjunction with travel for the purpose of delivering the lecture, and complimentary registration to NEXT where the recipient presents his/her lecture.

 During the online process, the following documents will be required for upload:

 - Current and complete curriculum vitae or resume that covers the entire career of the nominee up to the nomination for this award

 - Letter of nomination (from the nominator) that specifically focuses on the strengths of the nominee in relation to the award criteria, not to exceed 4 pages; and

 Submit a Nomination

 Nominations must be submitted electronically.
 All materials completed

 and submitted for each nomination must be received by the APTA Honors